-Children, especially very young children may be more susceptible to severe complications of both seasonal flu and H1N1 flu.
+Children, especially very young children may be more susceptible to severe complications of seasonal flu.

-The flu (either form) can be a serious medical condition for younger children.
+The flu can be a serious medical condition for younger children.
 According to the Centers for Disease Control and Prevention (CDC):

 Children commonly need medical care because of influenza, especially before they turn 5 years old.
-Each year an average of 20,000 children under the age of 5 are hospitalized because of influenza complications.
-Some children will die from the flu each year.
 Severe influenza complications are most common in children younger than 2 years old.
 Children with chronic health problems like asthma and diabetes are at especially high risk of developing serious flu complications.

 Children younger than 6 months of age